Pipeline officials hope most service will be back by weekend

 “The time of the outage is now approaching critical levels and if it continues to remain down we do expect an increase in East Coast gasoline and diesel prices,” said Debnil Chowdhury, IHS Markit Executive Director.
 The last time there was an outage of this magnitude was in 2016, he said, when gas prices rose 15 to 20 cents per gallon.
 The Northeast had significantly more local refining capacity at that time.

-The pipeline utilizes both common and custom technology systems, which could complicate efforts to bring the entire network back online, according to analysts at Third Bridge.
+The 5,500-mile pipeline, which runs from Houston to Linden, New Jersey, utilizes both common and custom technology systems, which could complicate efforts to bring the entire network back online, according to analysts at Third Bridge.

 Granholm, the Energy Secretary, said “Cyber attacks on our critical infrastructure — especially energy infrastructure — is not going away."

-Note: This article was updated with additional information.